cocos/cocos-docs/en/concepts/scene/light/shadow.md

 FixedArea mode is used to set whether to manually control the range of shadow effects displayed within the visible range of the Camera:

 - If this option is unchecked (default), the engine uses the same crop process and camera calculations as CSM (Cascaded Shadow Maps), calculating the range of shadows generated based on the orientation and position of the Camera.
 - If this option is checked, the range of shadow generation is controlled according to the `Near`, `Far`, and `OrthoSize` properties set manually.
+The shadows follow the position of the directional light nodes and are distributed around the directional light bounding box, rather than following the camera.

 ## Support dynamic batching to improve performance